 Silent Hill has been eerily quiet for years.
 Metal Gear Solid creator Hideo Kojima almost took over the influential horror franchise in 2014, but Konami canceled the much-hyped sequel Silent Hills (immortalized by the now legendary P.T. demo) after a falling out with the visionary game director.
 That’s left the future of the franchise in flux for more than seven years, but a new report claims Konami is planning a new Silent Hill soft reboot.
 But is this just fan fiction, or a credible rumor?
 Here’s everything we know about the Silent Hill reboot.

-When is the Silent Hill reboot release date?
+When might the Silent Hill reboot be released?

-We don’t currently have a release date for the new Silent Hill game, since Konami has not officially confirmed such a project is in development.
+We don’t currently have even an official confirmation that such a project is in development.
 According to Video Games Chronicle, Konami plans to show multiple Silent Hill projects at trade shows like E3 next year.
 Konami allegedly intended to share information during E3 2021, but development roadblocks scuppered those plans.

 This may have been corroborated by longtime series composer Akira Yamaoka.
 In a February 2021 YouTube interview, Yamaoka teased that a new project would be announced in Summer 2021.
 He described the project as “I think it’s the one you’re hoping to hear about,” though he did not mention Silent Hill by name.